ntduy61/arduino_game_dino/README.md

-Dino 404 Arduino – Rolling Ball Dino & Triangle Cactus This project recreates the Chrome Dino game but runs on an Arduino using an SH1106 OLED screen.
-The Dino character is a 16x16 rolling circle with a small animation line to show rotation.
-Obstacles are triangle-shaped cactuses, and the ground is drawn with small square tiles for better visual style.
-Score increases when the obstacle resets.
+# Dino 404 Arduino (SH1106 OLED Version)

+This project recreates a minimal Chrome Dino-style game running on an Arduino using an SH1106 OLED screen.
+The Dino character is represented as a rolling 16x16 circle with a simple rotation animation.
+Obstacles are triangle-shaped cactuses, and the ground is drawn with tiled squares.
+The game includes jump mechanics, collision detection, scoring, and a restart screen.

+## Features

+* Smooth rolling animation for the Dino
+* Small jump for a responsive gameplay feel
+* Triangle cactus obstacle
+* Ground rendered using small 4x4 tiles
+* Score counter
+* Game Over + restart logic

+## Hardware Requirements

+* Arduino (UNO/Nano/Pro Mini)
+* SH1106 128x64 OLED display (I2C)
+* Push button (jump control)
+* Optional: resistor for button

+## Wiring

+**OLED SH1106**

+* VCC → 5V
+* GND → GND
+* SCL → A5
+* SDA → A4

+**Button**

+* One side → Pin 2
+* Other side → GND

+Using internal pull-up: `pinMode(BTN, INPUT_PULLUP);`

+## Libraries Used

+* Adafruit_GFX
+* Adafruit_SH110X

+Make sure to install these libraries via the Arduino Library Manager.

+## How to Play

-Press button to jump
+* Press the button to make the Dino jump.

-Avoid the triangle cactus
+* Avoid hitting the cactus.

-Rolling animation while running
+* Each time the obstacle resets, your score increases.

-Game Over → press button to restart
+* When you lose, press the button again to restart.

-Libraries used: Adafruit_GFX, Adafruit_SH110X.
+## Code

+The main game logic includes:

+* Player physics (gravity + jump)
+* Rolling animation frames
+* Obstacle movement
+* Collision detection
+* Drawing the ground, Dino, cactus, and score

+## License

+Free to use, modify, and experiment with in your Arduino projects.